 This condition, which can be chronic, occurs when adequate blood flow does not reach specific closed compartments within the lower leg.
 The compartments contain muscles and boundaries composed of bone and rigid fascia (layers of connective tissue).
 During physical activity, muscle volume can increase up to 20 percent.
 Muscles that enlarge inside these unyielding compartments increase pressure and inhibit muscular blood flow.
-The result is ischemic pain and possibly numbness and weakness.
+The result is aching and burning pain and possibly numbness and weakness.

 One sign of exercise-induced compartment syndrome is that leg pain is completely relieved when the activity is stopped.
 If numbness and weakness are present, these also resolve quickly.
 Another sign is that the athlete can often pinpoint the moment that pain begins during exercise.
 In contrast, pain from shin splints or stress fracture will typically persist to some extent during rest.